-12 CONCLUSIONS
+11 CONCLUSIONS

-The project site is located in a rural setting, with limited areas of low-impact agricultural activity.
+The Kromhof WEF project site is located in a rural setting, with limited areas of low-impact agricultural activity.
 The study area is sparsely populated with only farmsteads, isolated tourist attractions and small settlements occurring here, and the larger towns located further away from the site.
 As such, the potential visual receptor base to the proposed development is somewhat limited but diverse.
 Furthermore, the visual resource value of the site within the context of the surrounding study area is very high, owing mainly to the low prevailing levels of development, highly characteristic topography, and largely intact Highveld grassland cover, and furthermore also has a low ability to absorb visual change.

-The proposed project will introduce numerous very tall and highly visible elements into the landscape, in the form of the turbines, as well as other associated support infrastructure.
-The presence of these elements will influence the prevailing rural character of the study area and may either be perceived as contributing or be deemed visually detrimental within the context of the existing visual setting, depending on the predisposition of individual receptors.
-Limited visual mitigation is likely to feasible and mainly relevant to the construction and decommissioning phases, as proposed in Section 11.
-The significance of the identified visual impacts will be further evaluated during the impact assessment, and proposed mitigation measures revised/refined where required.
+The proposed project will introduce numerous very tall and highly visible turbines and other associated infrastructure into the landscape.
+The presence of these elements will influence the prevailing rural character of the study area and may be deemed visually detrimental within the context of the existing visual setting, depending on the predisposition of individual receptors.
+Limited visual mitigation is likely to feasible and mainly relevant to the construction and decommissioning phases, as proposed in Section 10.
+The significance of the identified visual impacts was assessed and were determined to range from high to very high, with the most detrimental visual impacts associated with the presence of the turbines during the operational phase.